lblod/pages-vendors/README.md

   - `assets`
   - `index.html`
   - `robots.txt`

+  You can use these commands from the root:
+  - `rm -rf \@appuniversum/ assets/ index.html robots.txt`
+  - `cp -r dist/\@appuniversum/ dist/assets/ dist/index.html dist/robots.txt .`
 * Make sure there still is the (empty) `.nojekyll` file
 * Add only the above files/folders to a Git commit
 * Commit with a message for the new deploy and push